Exploring Collaborative Movement Improv Online

 I'm lucky.

-Challenges of coordinating with others were greater in the time of the COVID-19 quarantine, when we had much fewer opportunities to play in physical presence.
-I wanted to see what could be found in corresponding with others mediated by online connection.
-It's not going to be the same as in-person presence, yet some of the challenges and opportunities are related.
-I found that confronting them sheds light not just on immediate questions about how to find inspiration in sharing movement improvisation online, but also on my in-person practice, as well.
-Below are the online practices I've been finding to be the most conducive, and some notes about what I think is essential to create conditions conducive to people getting involved.
+Of course, COVID-19 quarantine presented profound challenges to sharing such opportunities in physical presence.
+I wanted to see what could be found using online connection to explore collaborative movement improv.
+Interacting via online facilities is different, yet you are still able to move and to correspond.
+I found that confronting the differences sheds light not just on immediate questions about how to find inspiration in sharing movement improvisation online, but also on my in-person practice, as well.
+Below are descriptions of some online practices I've been enjoying, and some notes about what I find conducive.

 Does online movement collaboration make sense?